Soiling loss model

 Soiling losses pose a significant challenge for solar PV projects, resulting in billions of dollars in economic losses globally each year and increasing planning and maintenance costs.
 Accurately modeling soiling is crucial for analyzing expected energy production, optimizing maintenance strategies, and forecasting outputs in operational solar plants.

-The Solargis soiling model quantifies the impact of soiling by estimating the soiling ratio (SR) or transmission loss (TL), which correlates with the mass of deposited particles.
-This relationship is derived from advanced physics-based models tailored for PV plants.
+The Solargis soiling model quantifies the impact of soiling by estimating the soiling ratio (SR), which is empirically related to the mass of deposited particles.
+This accumulated mass on the surface of the PV modules is obtained from advanced physics-based models tailored for PV plants.
+The SR is directly related to the transmission loss, whose overall effect on the PV production is termed soiling loss (SL).
 Despite uncertainties in input data, this model provides a reliable basis for estimating performance losses worldwide.
 It incorporates meteorological data (e.g., PM2.5, PM10, rainfall, wind speed, temperature) along with variables such as air density and module effective tilt to evaluate soiling effects.
 Cleaning events—whether natural (like rain) or manual—reset the accumulation process.

 Modeling soiling losses in PV systems